 The Fellows Initiative is a network of Christian discipleship and leadership development programs for recent college graduates.
-Together, we seek to inspire and equip the rising generation of leaders for the marketplace, church, and society.
+We seek to inspire and equip the emerging generation of leaders for the marketplace, church, and society.

-Expands the network by enfolding new programs in new cities
+Expand the network by enfolding new programs in new churches and cities

-The first fellows program launched in 1994 in the Washington DC area.
-Other programs started launching a few years later.
-We have continued growing ever since.
-The foundational ideas have turned into a unique and successful model of discipleship and leadership development for emerging leaders.
+The first Fellows program launched in 1994 in the Washington DC area.
+We have been growing ever since.
+The founding ideas of the earliest programs have converged into a unique and successful model of discipleship and leadership development for emerging adults.

 Our Core Beliefs

 The Fellows Initiative is a multi-denominational network that represents a wide range of traditions and styles.
 We are unified by a core belief in and love for Jesus Christ and his Church.
 We seek to honor and serve Him in all areas of life - at work, at church, at home, and in society.
 As a community, we share a high view of Scripture, which we consider to be God's good word for the world.
 Churches seeking to join the TFI network are required to affirm a set of historic Christian beliefs that reflect a deep and abiding trust in Jesus Christ and the truths of his Gospel.

 A Fellows Program is an intensely practical 9-10 month spiritual and vocational leadership program that prepares a recent graduate to live a seamless life of faith in Christ.
 The program includes a professional job in your field of interest (yes, we help you get a job!), graduate coursework and biblical studies, personalized mentoring, service in the church and city, and more.
 All of this takes place in a coeducational, cohort community.